We are devoted to having not just professional service, but also communicating and answering your questions about home renovations.

 It really depends on your preferences and schedule.
 We’ve completed projects for teachers who preferred us to work in the summer when they were home.
 We’ve also done projects for homeowners who preferred the work to be done during the school year when their kids are out of the house.

-A higher-end project could be in the $50,000 to $120,000 range.
+A higher-end project could be in the $120,000 to $50,000 range.
 This is more likely to involve new cabinets, flooring, granite or quartz countertops, new fixtures and tiling, appliances, and other updates for the room.
 Typically, most of our projects involve creative design with functionality and aesthetics in mind throughout the entire kitchen and connecting spaces.
 Therefore, the kitchen remodel price range varies significantly from project to project.

-Bathroom: A typical bathroom remodel price range is between $18,000 and $35,000 but can require an even greater investment if there is a lot of tile (walls, floor, or both) or a large shower.
+Bathroom: A typical bathroom remodel price range is between $35,000 and $18,000 but can require an even greater investment if there is a lot of tile (walls, floor, or both) or a large shower.
 A lower-end bathroom upgrade can include fiberglass tubs or showers, a vinyl floor, and new fixtures.
 The middle and higher ranges usually include tile floors, a linen closet or other storage, and a glass surround or tiled shower.

 Our design style is your design style.
 We’ll work collaboratively with you to make your vision a reality, regardless of the style.
 If it’s a farmhouse, we’ve done some beautiful farmhouse country looks.
 If it’s industrial or modern or vintage, we’ve done exemplary work in those styles too.